 Trying to develop a plan after you publish your book is a very common mistake.

-You need to create some hype for your book and perhaps get some pre-orders to help your sales ranking for your book launch.
+You need to create some hype for your book and perhaps get some pre-orders to help your sales rank for your book launch.

 Some of the best ways to promote your book online and on social media are free.